FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> result['inconsistency']
     # True

-Finally, we mention that if there are hints for bounds on the scores in the folds (for example, the minimum and maximum scores across the folds are reported), one can add these figures to strengthen the test.
-In the next example, score bounds on the accuracy have been added to each fold, that means the test checks if the reported scores can be satisfied with a ``tp`` and ``tn`` configuration under given these lower and upper bounds:
+Finally, we mention that if there are hints for bounds on the scores in the folds (for example, when the minimum and maximum scores across the folds are reported), one can add these figures to strengthen the test.
+In the next example, score bounds on accuracy have been added to each fold.
+This means the test checks if the reported scores can be achieved with a true positive and true negative configuration with the specified lower and upper bounds for the scores in the individual folds:

 .. code-block:: Python